beeware/toga/docs/tutorial/tutorial-2.rst

 You put the box inside another box...
 =====================================

-The biggest conceptual idea in Toga is constructing a constraint-based layout.
+If you've done any GUI programming before, you will know that one of the biggest problems that any widget toolkit solves is how to put widgets on the screen in the right place.
+Different widget toolkits use different approaches
+- constraints, packing models, and grid-based models are all common.
+Toga uses an approach that  is new for widget toolkits, but well proven in computing:
+Cascading Style Sheets, (CSS).

+If you've done any design for the web, you will have come across CSS before as the mechanism that you use to lay out HTML on a web page.
+Although this is the reason CSS was developed, CSS itself is a general set of rules for laying out any "boxes" that are structured in a tree-like heirarchy.
+GUI widgets are an example of one such structure.

-So, lets look at a more complex example, involving layouts, scrollers, and containers inside other containers.:
+To see how this works in practice, lets look at a more complex example, involving layouts, scrollers, and containers inside other containers.:

 .. image:: screenshots/tutorial-2.png